 Even if you are not that big about going up on rides, you can sit on the boardwalk and enjoy the Gulf Coast views.

-It is one of the best places to visit in Texas for nature lovers as well as kids.
+It is one of the best places to visit in Texas for nature lovers and kids.

 14. Texas State Capitol: National Historic Landmark

-Honored as National Historic Landmark, Texas State Capitol is one of the most worthwhile places to visit in Texas.
+Honored as a National Historic Landmark, the Texas State Capitol is one of Texas’s most worthwhile places to visit.

-Spanned in 22 acres of land and 300 feet in height, State Capitol Building is surrounded by one of the most beautiful gardens.
+Spanned 22 acres of land and 300 feet tall, the State Capitol Building is surrounded by one of the most beautiful gardens.
 The place is perfectly adorned with maintained and manicured gardens, with monuments scattered here and there.

 You can take a guided tour of the whole place and learn about the significance of every single monument.
-You can visit the Vietnam War Monument and know all the engaging stories about it.
+You can visit the Vietnam War Monument and know all its engaging stories.

 It also has the Richards Congress Avenue Bridge and a visitor’s Center for tourists and visitors.

 With its scenic views and overhanging cliff, Hamilton Pool is undoubtedly one of Texas’s best places to visit.